halpert3/flatiron-mod4-project/README.md

 - Experiment with other types of time series modeling like Facebook Prophet to see if they yielded different results

+- Try fitting models with different ranges of training data to see if it improves results

 - Investigate other zip codes for investment opportunities for this hypothetical client